SforAiDl/genrl/docs/source/usage/tutorials/Bandits/Using_Bayesian.md

+# Using Bayesian

-### Using Bayesian Method on a Bernoulli Multi-Armed Bandit
+## Using Bayesian Method on a Bernoulli Multi-Armed Bandit

 For an introduction to Multi Armed Bandits, refer to [Tutorial On Bandits](https://genrl.readthedocs.io/en/latest/usage/tutorials/Tutorial_on_bandits.html).